Scrapdragoon/scrapdragoon.github.io/downloads.md

 ---
 layout: page
 title: Downloads
-subtitle: How to make your CHOICE
+subtitle: How to make your CHOICE - UNDER CONSTRUCTION
 ---

-Under construction, but there will be links to the repo and Oracle site here \o/
+- To download the CHOICE executable, please visit the GitHub repository [HERE](https://github.com/Scrapdragoon/CHOICE).

+- Running the CHOICE application requires Oracle's Java Runtime Environment, which you can find and download [HERE](https://www.oracle.com/java/technologies/downloads/#jdk18-windows).